Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Secure Model Recombination Mechanism

 \textbf{Stage 3:} For each layer buffer of $m$, if there contains one element received from a client $c$ in stage 2, our mechanism will randomly select one layer in the buffer and return it back to $c$.
 For example, in Figure \ref{fig:sec_mr}, $m$ randomly returns a layer in {\it Buffer-layer1} back to a client $c_{\gamma}$.

 \textbf{Stage 4:} Once receiving the returned layers from other clients, our mechanism will recombine them with all the other layers in the buffers to form a new model.
-Note that the recombined model may be significantly different from the original model in Stage 1.
+Note that the recombined model may significantly differ from the original model in Stage 1.

-Note that each FL training round can perform multiple times secure model recombination.
-Due to the randomness, it is hard for adversaries to figure out the sources of client model layers.